NigelPetersen/SAPUL/README.md

 # SAPUL
-code and report for reading course in positive-unlabelled learning
+code and report for reading course in positive-unlabelled learning under the supervision of professor Jessica Gronsbell in the Department of Statistical Sciences at the University of Toronto